 Did you know that:

 So, if you have found yourself in the role of caregiver to your mother, know that you are not alone.
-But, the first decision you need to make, is whether your elderly mom wants to remain at home or not.
+But, the first decision you need to make, is whether mom wants to remain at home or not.
 Chances are, she does.
 More seniors prefer to age comfortably in familiar surroundings and that means some adjustments will need to be made.